 Among all thematic areas, the crafts sector is mainly linked to “TO3 - SMEs competitiveness”.
 This priority will focus mainly on following aspects: the promotion of the internationalization of SMEs; the promotion of entrepreneurial spirit and the creation of companies; as well as facilitating access to finance, especially in the most disadvantaged areas.

-Small and Medium Enterprises are the main target group of the OPIC 2014-2020.
-The Programme's strategy, as a part of the implementation of the EU structural and investment funds in Bulgaria, is closely related to the Investment for growth and jobs goal and Bulgaria‘s contribution to "Europe 2020" targets.
+SMEs are the main target group of the OPIC 2014-2020.
+The Programme's strategy, as a part of the implementation of the EU structural and investment funds (ESIF) in Bulgaria, is closely related to the Investment for growth and jobs goal and Bulgaria‘s contribution to "Europe 2020" targets.

-The ERDF support under OPIC 2014-2020 aims at addressing the needs, overcoming the challenges, and seizing the opportunities for development of Bulgarian economy.
+Main objectives.
+ERDF support under OPIC 2014-2020 aims at addressing the needs, overcoming the challenges, and seizing the opportunities for development of Bulgarian economy.
 This will be done by engaging in smart growth (under priority axes 1, 2) and sustainable growth (under priority axes 3, 4).
 The Programme also aims at achieving a complementary effect in terms of inclusive growth.
 Only priority axes 1 and 3 are allowed for large enterprises, while most of the Programme's support targets SMEs.

 • Increase the share of innovative enterprises of the total number of enterprises by 10%